ringcentral/rc-unified-crm-extension/docs/getting-started.md

 ### Google Chrome

-The Unified CRM extension was initially architected for Google Chrome, and is therefore installed easily from the [Google Chrome web store](https://chromewebstore.google.com/detail/ringcentral-crm-extension/kkhkjhafgdlihndcbnebljipgkandkhh).
+App Connect was initially architected for Google Chrome, and is therefore installed easily from the [Google Chrome web store](https://chromewebstore.google.com/detail/ringcentral-crm-extension/kkhkjhafgdlihndcbnebljipgkandkhh).
 Click the "Add to Chrome" button to install the extension instantly.
 Then, consult the instructions specific to your CRM.

 ![Web Store Install](img/web-store-install.png)